thcipriani/WagnerProject/pages/keeping-in-touch---communication-new-guinea-style.md

 ---
 layout: page
-title: KEEPING IN TOUCH - Communication New Guinea Style
+title: "KEEPING IN TOUCH - Communication New Guinea Style"
 image: /assets/images/041-03.jpg
 caption: New road still under construction
+next: /pages/traveling-in-new-guinea---the-making-of-roads.html
+prev: /pages/reverend-william-p-wagner---his-missionary-duties.html
 ...
 > Imagine living in a lonely outpost with no near neighbors outside
 > a few friendly natives.
 No one to talk to over coffee, none of
 > your friends around to help out in case of emergency, no